Euclid Quick Data Release (Q1): The evolution of the passive-density and morphology-density relations between $z=0.25$ and $z=1$: Results

 Similar to Fig. \ref{fig:qf_dens}, we plot the ETG fraction as a function of local density in Fig. \ref{fig:etg_dens}.
-In the lowest redshift bin, we see a significant increase in the ETG fraction of galaxies with $M_\ast<10^{10.5}\ M_\odot$ from low density environments to high density environments.
-More massive galaxies are already mostly ETGs, as seen in Fig. \ref{fig:etg_redshift}.
-At $0.5<z<0.75$, the morphology-density relation is still present but less prominent.
-At $z>0.75$ the effect of the environment is weaker.
-There is slight evidence of an environmental effect in the lower stellar-mass galaxies, which show an increase in the ETG fraction from low density to high density of $\sim10\,\%$.
+At $0.25<z<0.75$, we see a significant increase in the ETG fraction of galaxies with $M_\ast<10^{10.5}\ M_\odot$ from low-density environments to high-density ones.
+More massive galaxies are already mostly ETGs, as is seen in Fig. \ref{fig:etg_redshift}.
+At $z>0.75$ the effect of the environment is still present, but weaker.
+The effect is most prominent for low-mass galaxies, which show an increase in the ETG fraction from low density to high density of $\gtrsim20\,\%$.

 In the last redshift bin, we can compare our results with the ETG fractions from seven clusters observed with the \textit{Hubble} Space Telescope at $0.8<z<1.3$ from \citet{Postman2005} in Fig.~\ref{fig:etg_postman}.
 We note that these fractions are not separated by stellar mass, and so we plot our ETG fraction for all stellar masses.
 The galaxies in \citet{Postman2005} were selected at roughly the same depth as ours.
-Here, we see that the \citet{Postman2005} ETG fractions are generally about $10\,\%$ larger than what we find, yet consistent within uncertainties.
-Given that galaxy densities are calculated at the same depth and with the same method, this discrepancy might be due to the different morphological classification, which is performed based on visual morphology in \citet{Postman2005}, compared to the S\'ersic index-colour plane in \citet{Q1-SP040}.
-It is evident that, since the classification method we use has a colour cut, we might be missing some visually classified ETGs, i.e., if they have lower S\'ersic index or bluer colours.
-Another aspect to consider is that we do not probe high galaxy densities, such as those probed in \citet{Postman2005}.
-In fact, at $\Sigma_7>500\ \text{gal}\ \text{Mpc}^{-2}$ we have fewer galaxies and the error bars are too large to say anything conclusive.
+Here, we see that the \citet{Postman2005} ETG fractions are generally in good agreement with ours, within error bars.
+Given that galaxy densities were calculated at the same depth and with the same method, any discrepancies might be due to the different morphological classification, which was performed based on visual morphology in \citet{Postman2005}, compared to the S\'ersic index-colour plane in \citetalias{Q1-SP040}.
+Another aspect to consider is that we do not identify as many high-density regions ($\gtrsim1000\ \text{gal}\ \text{Mpc}^{-2}$), such as those probed in \citet{Postman2005}, due to the small volume probed in Q1.
+In fact, we only have $<100$ galaxies with $\Sigma_7>500\ \text{gal}\ \text{Mpc}^{-2} $ in our entire sample.

 We further illustrate the interplay between the stellar mass and the local density in Fig. \ref{fig:etg_dens_2d}, where most of the high-mass galaxies are already ETGs even at high redshift.
 The transformative effect of the environment can be seen, and it is much stronger at lower redshifts compared to higher redshifts, and in lower stellar-mass galaxies.